Five-planet Nice model: Timing of the instability

 The bombardment produced by the Nice model may not match the Late Heavy Bombardment.
 An impactor size distribution similar to the asteroids would result in too many large impact basins relative to smaller craters.
 The innermost asteroid belt would need a different size distribution, perhaps due to its small asteroids being the result of collisions between a small number of large asteroids, to match this constraint.
 While the Nice model predicts a bombardment by both asteroids and comets, most evidence (although not all) points toward a bombardment dominated by asteroids.
 This may reflect the reduced cometary bombardment in the five-planet Nice model and the significant mass loss or the break-up of comets after entering the inner Solar System, potentially allowing the evidence of cometary bombardment to have been lost.
 However, two recent estimates of the asteroid bombardment find it is also insufficient to explain the Late Heavy Bombardment.
-Reproducing the lunar craters and impact basins identified with the Late Heavy Bombardment, about 1/6 of the craters larger than 150 km in diameter, and the craters on Mars may be possible if a different crater-scaling law is used.
+Reproducing the lunar craters and impact basins identified with the Late Heavy Bombardment, about 1/6 of the craters larger than 15 km in diameter, and the craters on Mars may be possible if a different crater-scaling law is used.
 The remaining lunar craters would then be the result of another population of impactors with a different size distribution, possibly planetesimals left over from the formation of the planets.
 This crater-scaling law also is more successful at reproducing the more recently formed large craters.

 The craters and impact basins identified with the Late Heavy Bombardment may have another cause.
 Some recently offered alternatives include debris from the impact that formed the Borealis Basin on Mars, and catastrophic collisions among lost planets once orbiting inside Mercury.
 These explanations have their own potential problems, for example, the timing of the formation of the Borealis basin, and whether objects should remain on orbits inside Mercury's.
 A monotonically declining bombardment by planetesimals left over from the formation of the terrestrial planets has also been proposed.
 This hypothesis requires the lunar mantle to have crystallized relatively late which may explain the differing concentrations of highly siderophile elements in the Earth and Moon.
 A previous work, however, found that the most dynamically stable part of this population would become depleted due to its collisional evolution, making the formation of several or even the last two impact basins unlikely.

 Proposed names

 According to Nesvorný, colleagues have suggested several names for the hypothetical fifth giant planet—Hades, after the Greek god of the underworld; Liber, after the Roman god of wine and a cognate of Dionysus and Bacchus; and Mephitis, after the Roman goddess of toxic gases.
-Another suggestion is "Thing 1" from Dr. Seuss's Cat in the Hat children's book.
+Another suggestion is "Thing 1" from Dr. Seuss's The Cat in the Hat children's book.
 However, Nesvorný himself does not like such suggestions.